 WordPress has become a very powerful and the most popular CMS for bloggers these days.
 Whether you are a fashion blogger, a photographer, a food blogger or something else, this platform offers features to create websites of any niche.
 Also, when it comes to blogger, WordPress being a CMS first offers some really useful widgets which bloggers can take full advantage of while writing.
-Today we are going to show you this great collection of WordPress blogger widgets which makes your blog look super cool in 2020.
+Today we are going to show you this great collection of WordPress essential blogger widgets which makes your blog look super cool in 2021.

 Best Blogger Widgets

 - Recent Posts Widget with Thumbnails

 - Random Posts Widget

 - Display Recently Registered Users Widget

 As the name suggests Category Posts Widget shows recent posts from a selected category.
 You can show post titles as a list, or select to show excerpt and thumbnail as well.
 Using it with Widget Context will allow you to show hide widgets on specific pages in WordPress.

 By default, WordPress comes with a recent posts widget, which displays a plain list of your recent posts.
 Recent Posts Widget With Thumbnails allows you to display recent posts with thumbnails.
 It uses a featured image or the first image in a post as a thumbnail.
 You can also adjust the height and width of the image from the widget’s settings screen.

 Creating an incredible E-Learning website with Reign Learnmate Theme